CAVEconnectome/CAVEclient/docs/tutorials/materialization.md

 ```

 Also, keep in mind if you run multiple queries and at each time pass
-`datetime.datetime.now(datetime.timezone.utc)`, there is no gauruntee
+`datetime.datetime.now(datetime.timezone.utc)`, there is no guarantee
 that the IDs will be consistent from query to query, as proofreading
 might be happening at any time.
 For larger scale analysis constraining
 oneself to a materialized version will ensure consistent results.

 Versions have varying expiration times in order to support the tradeoff
-between recency and consistency, so before undertakin an analysis
+between recency and consistency, so before undertaking an analysis
 project consider what version you want to query and what your plan will
 be to update your analysis to future versions.